Malkien/cliDocli/README.md

 }
 ```
 ### 3. The version function that display the version
-For this with create a variable in the script that save the version the script is using and is you improve it in the future you only have to change this variable and dont search for where it is used.
+For this we create a variable in the script that save the version the script is using and if you improve it in the future you only have to change this variable and dont search for where it is used.
 ```shell
 {
     version="1.0.0"